aimeos/upscheme/README.md

 $db->dropColumn( 'test', ['oldcol', 'oldcol2'] );
 ```

 If the column or one of the columns doesn't exist, it will be silently ignored.
-The change won't be applied until the migration task finishes or `up()` is called.

 #### DB::dropForeign()